 Traditional software products often have freemium and paid plans.
 Decentralized protocols usually have more of a grayscale spectrum as a result of being subject to true market conditions – you pay more for better service.
 Gas price on Ethereum is a good example: you bid a higher gas price to incentivise miners to execute your transaction faster.
 A similar economy is at play on Streamr: you pay less (or even nothing) if you’re happy with best-effort performance, while you can pay to incentivise nodes to make your stream more robust and secure.

-For the sake of clarity, the Streamr Network tokenomics should not be confused with the transactions happening on the Streamr Marketplace.
+For the sake of clarity, the Streamr Network tokenomics should not be confused with the transactions happening on the Streamr Hub.
 On the Network, people pay for infrastructure costs; for data delivery.
-On the Marketplace, people pay for access to data content.
+On The Hub, people pay for access to data content.
 Here’s an analogue: when you order an item from an online store, someone (either you or the store) pays the postal service for package delivery.
 You also pay the online store for the item you ordered, or the package content.
-Note that you can very well use the Network for data delivery without using the Marketplace at all, just like you can send and receive packages without ordering stuff from online stores.
+Note that you can very well use the Network for data delivery without using The Hub at all, just like you can send and receive packages without ordering stuff from online stores.

 The roles in the Streamr tokenomics